Chicken and Potato Pastelillos (Baked Empanadas)

 Note: The links in this post may be affiliate links.

-I love the fact that these empanadas are baked instead of fried, so they’re not only less messy to make but a tad bit healthier than some other versions.
+- These pastelillos are baked instead of fried, so they’re less messy to make and a little lighter.

 What You’ll Need to Make Pastelillos